PlagueVonKarma/rby-sprites-project/yellow/glitchmons/README.md

 A project I'll likely never get to.
-This would house all the glitch Pokemon on a PS canvas, intended for use with Showdown.
+This would house all the Yellow glitch Pokemon on a PS canvas, intended for use with Showdown.